prefab-cloud/prefab-cloud-docs-web/docs/how-tos/beta-releases.md

 ## Feature flag code

-You'll only need to set up the feature flag check once in your code and then you can modify the rules in the Prefab.Cloud app.
+You'll only need to set up the feature flag check once in your code and then you can modify the rules in the Prefab app.

 A feature flag check will always return false until it is fully enabled or a rule returns true.
-This means you can ship your code at any time before a feature flag is created on Prefab.Cloud and trust people are going down the `false` code path.
+This means you can ship your code at any time before a feature flag is created on Prefab and trust people are going down the `false` code path.

 <Tabs groupId="lang">
 <TabItem value="ruby" label="Ruby">